szorowi1/qmss2017/README.md

 To further motivate the topics, many of the modules include and make use of real datasets collected from various online repositories.
 These are detailed below and in their respective folders.

 ## Prerequisites
 The tutorials are all written in Jupyter-Notebooks as part of the Anaconda python v3.6 distribution.
-Please visit its [this page](https://www.continuum.io/downloads) to download and install the Anaconda distribution (python version 3.6).
+Please visit [this page](https://www.continuum.io/downloads) to download and install the Anaconda distribution (python version 3.6).

 # References
 ## Essential Texts